This post is free to read, so please ‘like’ it via the heart below and share it widely. The best way to support my work is with a paid subscription.

 Then, writing it as a whole word.

-Step 4: Sentence Expansion
+Step 4: Sentence Expansion (Writing)

 To bring everything together, students read an article about the Stone Age and then worked on a sentence expansion activity.
 They started with the simple sentence: